 Discussing the ORSA elements facilitated a forward looking assessment of the risks.
 Each step in the process promoted an appreciation of the relationship of the profile of the risk, the controls Ashdowns has in place and the resultant levels of capital required.
 The more definite Ashdowns can be in relation to each of these variables, the greater the confidence level of the range within which the risk is likely to materialise in future periods.
-Furthermore, the greater the confidence level Ashdowns can have around the capital levels required to accommodate the risk.
+Furthermore, the greater the confidence level Ashdowns has in relation to the range within which the risk is likely to occur, the greater certainty Ashdowns can have around the capital levels required to accommodate the risk.